 We recommend the best products through an independent review process, and advertisers do not influence our picks.
 We may receive compensation if you visit partners we recommend.
 Read our advertiser disclosure for more info.

 Medicare Advantage Plans, sometimes referred to as Part C or MA Plans, are considered an all-inclusive alternative to Original Medicare.
 Coverage in Medicare Advantage Plans includes Medicare Part A (hospital coverage) and Medicare Part B (medical insurance).
 Most Medicare Advantage Plans also include Medicare Part D (prescription drug coverage).

 Most Medicare Advantage plans have very low monthly premiums—or no premium at all—but the copays and deductibles usually are higher than if you opt for a Medicare Supplement plan.

-One downside to most Medical Advantage plans is that you must choose a provider that is included in the plan’s network, to optimize cost savings.
+One downside to most Medicare Advantage plans is that you must choose a provider that is included in the plan’s network to optimize cost savings.

 Many Medicare Advantage plans allow you to see your own healthcare provider—whether or not you see an in-network provider—for an additional cost.

 Why we chose it: Kaiser Foundation offers top-rated, award-winning healthcare plans.
 In 2021, Medicare’s rating plan awarded Kaiser Permanente 5 out of 5 stars for California and Colorado, and no fewer than 4 stars in any other state.

 Gets high ratings in Medicare’s CMS rating system

 Advantage Plus option offers enhanced benefits (dental, hearing, and extra vision coverage)